stereosuper/longue-vue/template/docs/documentation/cms/README.md

 During Nuxt initialization the data directory will be created and filled with json files.

 Those files contains your [layout data](../custom-nuxt-modules/InitLayoutData.md) like header data, footer data... any data you got with the layout directory actually.

+### The _fields_ directory

+This directory contains every GraphQL specific and redundant fields used in your GraphQL queries.

+### The _fragments_ directory

+This directory contains every GraphQL fragments used in your GraphQL queries.

 ### The _queries_ directory